michaeljhughes/glowGreenTest/README.md

 Setup Virtual Host config for Apache
 Run 'php artisan migrate'

-This left me in a position to use Postman to complete the tasks specified in the Developer Task Controller
+This left me in a position to use Postman to complete the tasks specified in the Developer Task Controller.
+This took about an hour.

 ## Other Tasks